10sec-project/10seconds/README.md

 License
 -------

-Biteducoin Core is released under the terms of the MIT license.
+10Seconds Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/biteducoin/biteducoin/tags) are created regularly from release branches to indicate new official, stable release versions of Biteducoin Core.
+[Tags](https://github.com/10seconds/10seconds/tags) are created regularly from release branches to indicate new official, stable release versions of 10Seconds Core.

 The https://github.com/bitcoin-core/gui repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree